maxim-ge/far2l-deb/README.md

 far2l defaults to run as GUI app based on wxWidgets toolkit.
 You can run `far2lс` to get very experimental console support; do not run `far2l` or `far2l --tty` in console directly to avoid gvfs mount problems.

-putty fails to process some hotkeys, wal commander terminal works better.
-You may also try this fork: https://github.com/adizero/putty-X (please share your binaries if you manage to build it).
+Console-based version works best inside internal terminal of wx-based version, but is still usable under xterm and its derivatives.
+Unfortunately, putty fails to process most of the hot keys, wal commander's terminal does this job better.
+There is also a fork of putty with some hot key processing fixes (not tested): https://github.com/adizero/putty-X (please share your binaries if you manage to build it).

 Installation:
 ```